Nonparametric Modeling of Continuous-Time Markov Chains: Adaptation to phylogenetic and phylogeographic inference

 We revisit these data, relaxing the log-linear assumption.
 Specifically, we assign to the infinitesimal log-rates a GP prior with a squared exponential kernel using the host genetic distance as a covariate.
 Moreover, we specify two exponential priors with rates $1$ and $2$, respectively, for the kernel scale and length hyperparameters.
 To avoid overfitting, we also constrain the length parameter to be at least one.
-As Figure~\ref{NPR.fig:rabiesGpHostDistanceE} highlights, our results support the hypothesis that the genetic distance has a log-linear effect on the infinitesimal rates.
-The relation between this covariate and the rabies virus evolutionary history can also be visualized from a comparison of the two trees shown in Figure~\ref{NPR.fig:batRabiesTree}.
-On the left, the reader can see a viral tree that is produced according to the maximum credibility clade (MCC) criterion \citep{Baele_HIPSTR_2025}.
+As Figure~\ref{NPR.fig:rabiesGpHostDistanceE} shows, our results support the hypothesis that genetic distance has a log-linear effect on the infinitesimal rates.
+The relationship between this covariate and rabies virus evolutionary history can also be visualized by comparing the two trees shown in Figure~\ref{NPR.fig:batRabiesTree}.
+The left panel shows a viral tree produced according to the maximum clade credibility (MCC) criterion \citep{Baele_HIPSTR_2025}.

 This method selects the single tree that best represents the most well-supported clades from the full distribution of sampled trees, where a clade can be defined as a subset of the complete tree including a common ancestor and all of its descendants.

-Branches are colored based on the bat species most likely to harbor the virus throughout their corresponding period.
+Branches are colored according to the bat species most likely to harbor the virus lineage during the corresponding period.

 On the right, a dendrogram illustrates the hierarchical clustering of bat species based on cross-species genetic distances, with groupings determined by Ward's method \citep{ward_jr_hierarchical_1963}, that is, by minimizing the within-cluster variance.
 It is apparent that the two trees have a symmetric color-induced structure, suggesting a tendency for infection events to occur more frequently across more closely related species.

-\subsubsection{Global Influenza and human transportation}
+\subsubsection{Global influenza and human transportation}

-As a second example, we use data on the global spread of seasonal H3N2 influenza between 2002 to 2007.
-The data consists of hemagglutinin sequences and sample locations from 1,441 human-sampled viral isolates, and were originally analyzed by \citet{lemey_unifying_2014} to study the annual spread of the virus across 14 global air communities.
+As a second example, we use data on the global spread of seasonal H3N2 influenza from 2002 to 2007.
+The data consist of hemagglutinin sequences and sample locations from 1,441 human-sampled viral isolates, and were originally analyzed by \citet{lemey_unifying_2014} to study the annual spread of the virus across 14 global air communities.
 The authors' original work used a log-linear model to guide the spatial dispersion process, leveraging covariates such as airplane seat numbers and origin country population densities.